yeatscircle/myTransformers/docs/source/en/tasks/prompting.md

 outputs = pipeline(prompt, max_new_tokens=20, do_sample=True, top_k=10)
 for output in outputs:
     print(f"Result: {output['generated_text']}")
+Result: Let
-Result: Let's go through this step-by-step:
+'s go through this step-by-step:
+1.
+You
+start
-1. You start with 15 muffins.
+with 15 muffins.
+2.
+You
+eat
+2
+muffins, leaving
+you
-2. You eat 2 muffins, leaving you with 13 muffins.
+with 13 muffins.
+3.
+You
+give
+5
+muffins
+to
+your
+neighbor, leaving
+you
-3. You give 5 muffins to your neighbor, leaving you with 8 muffins.
+with 8 muffins.
-4. Your partner buys 6 more muffins, bringing the total number of muffins to 14.
+4.
+Your
+partner
+buys
+6
+more
+muffins, bringing
+the
+total
+number
+of
+muffins
+to
+14.
+5.
+Your
+partner
+eats
+2
+muffins, leaving
+you
-5. Your partner eats 2 muffins, leaving you with 12 muffins.
+with 12 muffins.
+If
+you
+eat
+6
-If you eat 6 muffins, how many are left?
+muffins, how
+many
+are
+left?
 Answer: 6
 ```